A Comparison of Period Coordinates and Teichm\"uller Distance: Introduction and Statement of Main Result

 \subsection{Acknowledgments}

+This research was conducted for the author's Ph.D. thesis at the University of Chicago.
 The author would like to thank Howard Masur for suggesting this problem.
 The author would also like to thank Howard Masur, Kasra Rafi, and especially Alex Eskin for helpful conversations.